-Former Royal Marine and now military Paralympian, Joe Townsend, was injured in 2008 after standing on an Improvised Explosive Device.
+Former Royal Marine, Joe Townsend, was injured in 2008 after standing on an Improvised Explosive Device.
 Joe lost both of his legs in the blast and after 14 hours in surgery at Camp Bastion, he was flown back to the UK where he spent five weeks in a critical care ward.

 “Hospital was really degrading for me.
 You go from being a Royal Marines Commando to like a new-born child.
 I didn’t really dwell on it and just concentrated on small goals like today I’m going to drink from a cup.”

-Gradually these goals have grown and while Joe has faced over 50 operations to date, he has also completed many endurance races including the Bolton Iron Man and the Ironman World Championships in Kona, Hawaii!
-In June 2012, Joe took on the world’s toughest cycling race, The Race Across America, cycling over 3,000 miles with seven other wounded servicemen fundraising for Help for Heroes.
+Gradually these goals have grown and while Joe has faced over 50 operations to date, he was selected as part of Team GB at the Rio 2016 Paralympic Games, competing in the Triathlon.
+He has also completed many endurance races including the Bolton Iron Man and the Ironman World Championships in Kona, Hawaii!

 “I was injured literally just as Help for Heroes was kind of being set up and it was through their support I tried sport for the first time after injury.
 They started a little fire.